kevinwang930/kevinwang930.github.io/content/post/data/db/mysql/dml/index.md

               → insert clustered + secondary records
 ```

-The newly inserted clustered record carries an **implicit X lock** via `DB_TRX_ID`; another transaction that needs an explicit wait converts that to an explicit lock entry.
+The newly inserted clustered record carries an **implicit exclusive lock** identified by `DB_TRX_ID`.
+A concurrent transaction that must wait converts that implicit lock into an explicit `lock_t` entry.

 ## 5.2 Insert-intention locks

-When the gap before the insert position is held by another transaction’s gap/next-key lock, the inserter does not take a conflicting ordinary lock immediately.
-It requests:
+When the gap preceding the insert position is held by another transaction’s gap or next-key lock, the inserting transaction does not request a conflicting ordinary gap lock.
+It enqueues:

 ```cpp
 // lock0lock.cc — lock_rec_insert_check_and_lock()